tsladecek/ksux/README.md

 ksux -b <path_to_base_dir> -p <path_to_patches_dir> -o <output_dir>
 ```

 This will save all patched manifests to the output dir.
-You can use the `--dry-run` flag
+You can use the `--dry-run` flag to print the patched
+manifests to stdout:

 ```shell
 ksux -b <path_to_base_dir> -p <path_to_patches_dir> --dry-run